 Jessica and Laurence from IndependentTravelCats

-This lovely couple from the U.S also shared their thoughts on the best cruise type to pick:
+This lovely couple from the U.S. also shared their thoughts on the best cruise type to choose:

-“I do think that 2 days and 1 night is enough for most visitors to Vietnam and is certainly better than a day cruise.
-But we chose to do the 3 Day/2night cruise as we had the time and really wanted to see more of the area, and we were glad we had done so. ”
+“I do think that 2 days and 1 night is enough for most visitors to Vietnam and is certainly better than a day trip or a day cruise.
+But we chose to do the 3 Day/2 Night cruise as we had the time and really wanted to see more of the area, and we were glad we had done so. ”

-“For those that have more time, more money, and more willingness to disconnect and enjoy nature, a third day is nice—but probably not necessary.”
+“For those who have more time, more money, and more willingness to disconnect and enjoy nature, a third day is nice—but probably not necessary.”

 Mei from MeiMeiChu